What is Solar Energy Cost and Data Analysis?

 - The Solar Forecasting 2 funding program – using data to improve the management of solar power’s variability and uncertainty, enabling its more reliable and cost-effective integration onto the grid.

 Additionally, SETO funds the National Renewable Energy Laboratory (NREL) to conduct solar techno-economic analysis that examines costs, benefits, risks, uncertainties, and timeframes to evaluate the attributes of solar energy technologies.
+This work is summarized in an annual PV System Cost Benchmark report.
 NREL also releases the Quarterly Solar Industry Update, a presentation of technical trends within the solar industry.
 Each presentation focuses on global and U.S. supply and demand, module and system price, investment trends and business models, and updates on U.S. government programs supporting the solar industry.

 To view specific cost and data analysis projects, search the Solar Energy Research Database.